GRASP: A Grid-Based Benchmark for Evaluating Commonsense Spatial Reasoning: Methods

-The second baseline approach is the greedy search method.
-This method simulates an agent with perfect knowledge of the grid environment but no planning abilities and no knowledge about the agent constraints except the available movement-related actions.
-This agent starts from the agent's current position and uses a Breadth-First Search algorithm to navigate the grid.
+The greedy search agent starts from the agent's current position and uses a Breadth-First Search algorithm to navigate the grid.
 It considers all four $\mu_1$ or eight $\mu_2$ possible movement-related actions, depending on the available actions.
 At each step, it checks the neighboring cells in all directions.
 The sequence of the neighboring cells in consideration is randomized.
 If a neighboring cell contains energy, the search stops, and the path to this cell is recorded.
 If all neighboring cells are either empty or obstacles, the search continues to the next set of neighboring cells.
-Once the nearest energy cell is found, the recorded path is used to move the agent step-by-step towards that cell.
+Once the nearest energy cell is found, the recorded path is used to move the agent step-by-step toward that cell.
 This will continue until a neighboring cell that has energy is too far from the current position, and the remaining number of steps is not enough for the agent to go there and get back to the starting position using the complement of past movement-related actions in reverse order.
 At this point, the agent simply uses the complement of past movement-related actions in reverse order to get back to the starting cell and drop all the collected energy.
-The pseudo-code of both methods is provided in Appendix A.2.
+The pseudo-code of both methods is provided in the Supplementary Material.

-Additionally, we evaluate the performance of two LLMs: GPT-3.5-Turbo (i.e., gpt-3.5-turbo-0125) and GPT-4o.
-All models are used with a temperature setting of 0 to ensure reproducibility.
-We only test these models with the basic zero-shot prompting method.
-To construct the prompt used for the LLMs, we utilize all available information, both from the grid environment and agent constraints.
-Instructions and agent constraints are provided to LLMs in the system prompt, and the grid is provided in the user prompt; the LLMs are required to provide a full list of actions in the response, with no further interaction with the environment.
-The specific prompts used are detailed in Appendix A.3.
-The experiments are conducted using one-tenth of the entire GRASP benchmark, for grid instances indexed from 0 to 9.
-Associated results are reported below.